TEAM 2 TRAFFIC: Tuesday Morning Commute

 Trending News

+6:30a: Accident.
+Left lane blocked in East Baton Rouge on O'Neal Ln SB at Old Hammond Hwy; CLEARED

+7:15a: Accident in East Baton Rouge on Airline Hwy at Highland Rd; CLEARED

-5:25a: Closed due to accident in Baton Rouge on Airline Hwy SB between Greenmoss Drive and Florida Blvd
+8:10a: Accident in East Baton Rouge on Florida Blvd at Ardenwood Dr

 More News